ISTANBUL- Hürriyet Daily News

 US authorities have asked Turkey to be more tolerant with its legislation on GMO, a Turkish daily reports.
 Meanwhile, the Turkish Agriculture Minister denies the claims

 A Mexican farmer cuts genetically modified corn in Capulalpan.
-A Turkish law on bio-security growing or importing GMO products is sanctioned with jail and
+A Turkish law on bio-security growing or importing GMO products is sanctioned with jail and judicial fines.

 U.S. officials have asked for changes to be made to Turkey’s regulation on genetically modified organisms (GMO) exports to Turkish markets, daily Radikal reported yesterday.

 The request came in response to a request by Turkish officials, who asked the U.S. to ease customs regulations for importing fresh food to the U.S. market.
 Turkey’s Agriculture Minister Mehdi Eker denied the claim.